CoderHahs/Invasion-of-the-Shadows/README.md

 # Invasion-of-the-Shadows
 A 2D computer game made using Unity

 Hi!
-Welcome to the game called Invasion of the Shadows created by Hrithik Shah in 2015.
+Welcome to the game called Invasion of the Shadows created by Hrithik Shah.

-In this repository, you will find two folders that will help you download the game.
+In this repository, you will find two folders:

 The one that has “mac” in its name is to be opened by Mac users.
 The one that has “windows” in its name is to be opened by Windows users.